Peace1997/Note/综合/Group Partition and Group Information based Multi-agent Consensus Systems.md

 P1
 Hello everyone，My name is Mapeixin，I am from Zhejiang sci-tech university .
 My paper title is "Group Partition and Group Information based Multi-agent Consensus Systems".

+sai tech
+The  followings are formulas

 P2
-In recent years, multi-agent systems have captured compelling attention, and been widely used in the fields such as military, smart grid,  machine learning and so on.
+In recent years, multi-agent systems have captured compelling attention, and been widely used in the fields such as military(mɪləteri_), smart grid,  machine learning and so on.
 As a fundamental concern, consensus problem aims to achieve global agreement with only local interaction among agents.

-Consensus is a fundamental issue in distributed multi-agent systems, and utilizes the inter-agent relative state to update the state of each agent, so as to achieve global synchronization.
+Consensus is a fundamental issue in distributed multi-agent systems, and utilizes(ˈjuːtəlaɪz) the inter-agent relative state to update the state of each agent, so as to achieve global synchronization(sɪŋkrənəˈzeɪʃ(ə)n).

 For the sake of privacy requirement, all the workers perform encryption operation *and provide only the gradient data to other workers or a common server.*  As a result, the inter-agent relative state makes no sense any more.